Title

 2. A copy of or citation of the statute(s) and/or regulation(s) that requires the entity to maintain the confidentiality and security of the data that satisfy the intent of Section 44-6-170, or

-3. If statutory and/or regulatory requirements for the maintenance of the confidentiality and security of the data do not exist or do not satisfy the intent of Section 44-6-170, as amended, Code of Laws of South Carolina, 1976 and in Final Regulations, Revenue and Fiscal Affairs Office, Chapter 19, Statutory Authority: 1976 Code Section 44-6-170, Article 9, “Data Release For Medical Encounter Data & Financial Reports,” all persons (including staff, subcontractors and committees) with access to the data will be required to sign a confidentiality contract supplied by the RFA.
+3. If statutory and/or regulatory requirements for the maintenance of the confidentiality and security of the data do not exist or do not satisfy the intent of Section 44-6-170, as amended, Code of Laws of South Carolina, 1976 and in Final Regulations, Revenue and Fiscal Affairs Office, Chapter 19, Statutory Authority: 1976 Code Section 44-6-170, Article 11, “Data Release For Medical Encounter Data & Financial Reports,” all persons (including staff, subcontractors and committees) with access to the data will be required to sign a Confidentiality Contract supplied by the RFA.
 These contracts shall be available upon request by the RFA.

 Statutory law must mandate release of confidential data elements for follow-back investigations.
 The DOC encourages entities performing follow-back investigations with confidential data to adopt the DOC’s policies for follow-back investigations.

-The RFA recognizes that DHEC has a public health responsibility based on legal authority that requires the receipt and use of data maintained by the RFA.
-Therefore, the RFA will provide data for DHEC’s surveillance activities and epidemiological investigations, as required by law.
+The RFA recognizes that DPH has a public health responsibility based on legal authority that requires the receipt and use of data maintained by the RFA.
+Therefore, the RFA will provide data for DPH’s surveillance activities and epidemiological investigations, as required by law.

 State agencies and other organizations that have a mandate established by statutory law to access these data will be provided technical assistance for linking data sets and will be encouraged to use the RFA for data set linkages.